christo/blocky-toad/README.md

 Thanks to all the people on the [OldSkoolCoder](https://github.com/oldskoolcoder/) Discord server.

+The font used is _PetMe64_ from [KreativeKorp](https://www.kreativekorp.com/software/fonts/c64.shtml) and the license for it is included as per the terms therein.

 ## Instructions

 Play the game with keys WASD or arrows, get the frogs to the goals before the time runs out.